alekwiecien/storefrontcloud-cli/README.md

 ```
 <img src="doc/namespace-command.png" />

-As You may observe, after setting the proper namespace `storefrontcloud-cli` is getting the available PODs and storing the PODs cache in the `.storefrontcloud.pods.cache` file.
+As you may observe, after setting the proper namespace `storefrontcloud-cli` is getting the available PODs and storing the PODs cache in the `.storefrontcloud.pods.cache` file.

 **Important note:** You may call the commands within different namespaces even without changing the default namespace (`namespace` command).
-It's possible by just using the `--ns <namespace>` parameter, which is supported by all commands.
+It's possible by using the `--ns <namespace>` parameter, which is supported by all commands.

 ### List PODs